morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and ID's in CSS?
+  * ID's have a higher specifiity than classes in CSS
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.